 - Goalkeepers must remain on their line for a penalty.

-- If there is no penalty spot marked on the pitch, the penalty will be taken 1 yard back from the edge of the penalty area.
+- If there is no penalty spot marked on the pitch, the penalty will be taken 2 metres back from the edge of the penalty area.

 - Players must not take more than 1 step back when taking a penalty.